pwojnaro/robotium-sandwich/README.md

 library, one can quickly end up with tests that are impossible to maintain, difficult to expand and full of a boiler-plate code.
 Robotium-Sandwich is a library that sits on top of Android instrumentation and Robotium to address this problem.
-Robotium-Sandwich makes it super easy to create page object like definitions for different screens of your app and to write abstract tests free of boiler-plate.
+Robotium-Sandwich makes it super easy to create [page object](http://martinfowler.com/bliki/PageObject.html) like definitions for different screens of your app and to write abstract tests free of boiler-plate.

 Concept
 -------

-Robotium-Sandwich test suite is broken into two parts: screen definition classes and tests themselves.
+The Robotium-Sandwich test suite is broken into two parts: screen definition classes and tests themselves.
 Every screen class maps to different screens of your app and contains definitions of widgets within that screen.
 This approach (similar to a page object pattern) allows you to write tests that treat screens as objects and their widgets as object properties.
 What's unique about Robotium-Sandwich is that you don't have to find and retrieve a specific widget every time your test code needs to interact with it.
-A quick example will make it much clearer, consider a following screen:
+A quick example will make it much clearer, consider the following screen:

 <TBD>